angular/angular/aio/content/guide/npm-packages.md

 {@a dependencies}
 ## Dependencies

-The packages listed in the `dependencies` section of `package.json` are essential to *running* the application.
+The packages listed in the `dependencies` section of `package.json` are essential to *running* applications.

 The `dependencies` section of `package.json` contains: